Home arrow LABANORAS BIRD LIST arrow Labanoras Bird List.

 White-fronted Goose.

 Abundant passage migrant, particularly in spring.
 Daily counts sometimes in the hundreds in March and early April.
-Less common on autumn migration, generally October, latest a skein of 40 on 2 November 2023.
+Less common on autumn migration, generally October, latest a skein of 40 on 2 November 2023 and two skeins of about 40 each on 2 November 2024.
 Generally only flying over, though one on floodpools on 26 March 2021and two on floodpools on 22-24 March 2024.

 Tundra Bean Goose.